 The photo couldn’t be any better.
 An 11-mile obstacle course, the Tough Mudder.
 A physical and mental challenge.
 A slight grimace across my face.
 A dirty, hard-worked body.
 And the words, “I will” in the background.

 I talk about process and outcome goals pretty frequently.
 A process goal – drinking 100 ounces of water per day or lifting weights 4 days per week – is a step you can take to get closer to an outcome goal.
 An outcome goal may be having 20-inch biceps or weighing what you did in college, just 12 short years ago.
-Those who master “completing” process goals over and over again while actually learning to enjoy them usually make more progress than those who set a difficult outcome goal and forget about the small steps it takes to get there.
+Those who master “completing” process goals over and over again while actually learning to enjoy them usually make more progress than those who set a difficult outcome goal and forget about the small steps it takes to get there (the habits).

 Process goals are things you can control.
 They’re easy to track on a frequent and consistent basis, and they inevitably lead to change – like reaching an outcome goal without even fixating on the outcome itself.